dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 reading more leading to generally reading more, introduce new concepts, cultivate my English.

+## (and/or) Read more than one book concurently

+Inspired from "[How to read a book](http://us5.campaign-archive1.com/?u=56217f3273816b2f6aa899689&id=ea0ae1292b&utm_content=buffer58eb1&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)" by Tobias van Schneider, rule number 2: *"Start reading 3-4 books at the same time, I rotate either depending on the day or on the mood I’m in."*

+I had been exposed to this advice from different sources but after reading it there I decided to do a little experiment by reading two books in parallel ... and it worked!
+Possibly this has to do with shifting gears in the mind and participating in different universes, one for each book.
+Possible fatigue from concentrating on something specific can be mitigated by checking out somethingdifferent.

+The variation that I tried this time was to read a non-fiction book and a graphic novel in parallel.
+I've almost finished both on the time I would need for each one say plus 30/40%.
+Another approach that I tried in the past was to have one book for the commute, in the bag, and another one at home, for the sofa.

 ## Buy now to read later

 Alternatively bookmark when on-line, write down the title in a notepad,